giacomoalonzi/RehauNeasmart2.0_Gateway/API_DOCS.md

 - `"party"` (5): The zone is in party mode.
 - `"holiday"` (6): The zone is in long-term away mode.

-**Note:** The API accepts both human-readable strings (e.g., "presence") and legacy integer values (e.g., 1) for backward compatibility.
+**Note:** The API accepts only human-readable strings (e.g., "presence").
+Integer values are not accepted.

 **Response:**